18F/ux-guide/_pages/research/plan.md

 #### Resources for recruiting non-native English speakers

 The [Multilingual Community of Practice](https://digital.gov/communities/multilingual/?promo) is a valuable resource for practitioners across government to expand and improve digital content in languages other than English.
-It includes a mailing list where people can share user research opportunities seeking participants who speak particular languages, among other ideas, challenges and best practices for managing multilingual content and websites.
+It includes a mailing list where people can share design research opportunities seeking participants who speak particular languages, among other ideas, challenges and best practices for managing multilingual content and websites.

 #### Recruitment within underserved communities